 - a.
-Adjust the unit thermostat to the coolest position and turn the fan speed switch to "HI".
-If the unit has an optional MCO thermostat, set the selector switch to cool.
+Adjust the unit thermostal to the coolest position and set the selector switch to cool.
 Both the fan and compressor should run. - b.
-Check for cool air delivery at the unit grille a few minutes after the units have begun to operate.
-List the identification number of any machines that do not function at this time. - Check the elevation and cicanliness of the condensate lines; any dripping could be a sign of a blocked line. - Operate each heat pump in the heating cycle immediately after checking cooling cycle operation.
+Check for cool air delivery at the unit grifle a few minutes after the units have begun to operate.
+List the identification number of any machines that do not function at this time. - Check the elevation and cleanliness of the condensate lines - 4.
+Operate each heat pump in the heating cycle after checking cooling cycle operation.
 A time delay prevents the compressor from re-starting for approximately 3 minutes.

 NOTE: VHS heat pumps are designed to start heating and operate in an ambient of 40° F, with entering air at 40° F, entering water at 50° F, a minimum return air temperature of 50°F and both entering air and water at the flow rates used in the ARI Standard 320 rating test, for initial start-up in winter.
-To cold start, increase boiler temperature to 80° F. When space temperature reaches desired level, return boiler control to 70° F.
+To cold start, tocrease boiler temperature to 80° F. When space temperature reaches desired level, return boiler control to 70° F.